xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 {% include toc %}
 {% include base_path %}

 This is part two of the blog about the IOS XR’s software architecture.
-If you missed part 1, it's better to start [with it.](https://xrdocs.io/cloud-scale-networking/blogs/ios-xr-evolution-part1/) In the first part, under the _IOS XR Architecture Strategy_, we covered the following concepts: _Decoupled Planes Abstraction, State Management, Process Distribution Across Available Compute_, and _High Performance Messaging Infrastructure_.
+If you missed part 1, it's advisable to start [with it.](https://xrdocs.io/cloud-scale-networking/blogs/ios-xr-evolution-part1/) In the first part, under the _IOS XR Architecture Strategy_, we covered the following concepts: _Decoupled Planes Abstraction, State Management, Process Distribution Across Available Compute_, and _High Performance Messaging Infrastructure_.

 This second part covers the _Data Distrubution and Access Design Patterns_ and _High Availability & Upgradeability_.